charakterziffer/cursor-toolbox/README.md

     ./make.sh

-Your finished cursor theme is in the new folder with you given name.
+Your finished cursor theme is in the new folder with your given name.
 (For the next steps I’ll call that “theme folder”).

 ### *2.4 (optional) Recreating Your Cursor Theme for Windows and Mac*

-I’ve yet no idea how to do this 🤷.
-If somebody could give me an advise I’d be glad.
+Keefer Rourke gave me a hint how to convert PNG images to Windows cursors.
+For his capitaine theme he used the free Windows software [Real World Cursor Editor](http://www.rw-designer.com/cursor-maker).
+A fair warning: Using that Editor is in no way as fast and easy as combining the PNGs with a simple shell command.

+Furthermore the Windows theme seem to can contain only a subset of the cursors, namely: left_ptr, help, pointing_hand, text, crosshair, not-allowed, pencil, move, up-arrow, ns-resize, ew-resize, nesw-resize, nwse-resize, progress and wait.
+In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).

 <a name="install"></a>